-Hayley radiates a sense of joy and calmness in her teachings that put children at ease.
-She seeks to bring out the humorous, not so serious side in all her students so they can relax in the process of creative expression.
+Now, in her fourth year at Roots and Fruits, Hayley continues to radiate a sense of joy and calmness in her teachings that put children at ease.
+She seeks to bring out the humorous, not-so-serious side in all her students so they can relax in the process of creative expression.
 Hayley enjoys yoga, dancing, hikes, dogs, painting, and learning new things.
 She hopes to inspire all to nurture the peaceful place within themselves so they can soar and blossom in the world leading with their hearts first.

 Hello!
 My name is Kristiane Partridge, Kris for short; or as the kiddos know me, Ms. Kris.
 I am an artist and a published author and you can always find me crafting and making things.
 After ten years of coaching (volleyball, softball, soccer, track and field, and swimming), two years of teaching assisting, two more years of tutoring, and being raised by grandparents and parents who are teachers, I decided to embrace my roots and fruits and step into a teaching role.
 I am a teacher and making a difference, even if it is small, makes me feel whole.
 Thank you for giving me the opportunity to work with your children and to be a part of the Roots and Fruits community.